Josuto/monguito/README.md

 ### `findOne`

-Returns an [`Optional`](https://github.com/bromne/typescript-optional#readme) entity matching the given `filters` parameter value.
+Returns an [`Optional`](https://github.com/bromne/typescript-optional#readme) entity matching the value of some given `filters` option property.
 If no value is provided, then an arbitrary stored (if any) entity is returned.
 In case there are more than one matching entities, `findOne` returns the first entity satisfying the condition.
 The result value wraps an actual entity or `null` if no entity matches the given conditions.

 ### `findAll`

 Returns an array including all the persisted entities, or an empty array otherwise.

-This operation accepts some optional behavioural options:
+This operation accepts some option properties:

 - `filters`: a [MongoDB search criteria](https://www.mongodb.com/docs/manual/tutorial/query-documents/) to filter results
 - `sortBy`: a [MongoDB sort criteria](https://www.mongodb.com/docs/manual/reference/method/cursor.sort/#mongodb-method-cursor.sort)